lin-e/KeylessTwitter/README.md

 ```
 Twitter mainTwitter = new Twitter("USERNAME", "PASSWORD"); // Creates a new Twitter with the specified credentials
 mainTwitter.tryLogin(); // Logs in to the Twitter account (returns true or false depending on login status)
+mainTwitter.directMessage += MainTwitter_directMessage; // Optional event handler, which fires when the user receives a DM
 ```
 Sending a tweet
 ```